 The room beyond was not large.
 Stone walls, a vaulted ceiling, a single window set so high and narrow it admitted a column of light no wider than a man’s hand.
 The light fell on a table, and on the table sat the archive.
 A single bound volume, its cover dark with age, set apart from everything else as though it had always known it would be opened last.

-“Drogoth may be our most learned,” Philip offered.
+“Drogoth may be our most learned,” Philip said.
 “Why don’t we start with the text you brought from Drakkar?”

 Drogoth nodded and read to them from the text.

-It seemed to be very interested in time.
+It concerned itself with time.
 How one person lives one hundred years, but another only seventy, and what happens to the missing thirty years.
 What happens to the time normally allotted a person if that person is stillborn?
 What becomes of their lost years?
 Does it accumulate somewhere in the cosmos?
 Does Abba keep track of the balances of fate such as this?

 “It leaves ambiguous the identity of the pawn of the Imprisoned One, but then names nine justices called by Epherion to judge his evildoing,” Drogoth said.

 “And we are the nine justices,” Yselle said.
-She turned to Philip.
 “And you are the chief justice, Lightbringer.”

 “My teachers suggest the text was apocryphal and probably not true, but so far it has turned out to be true,” Drogoth said.